Elie Che

-Elie Che, also known as Elijah Che (10 April 1998 – 31 August 2020), was a British transgender woman.
+Elie Che (10 April 1998 – 31 August 2020) was a British transgender woman.
 Her death in August 2020 became high-profile due to her prominence in the London queer nightlife scene, as well as the cultural focus on the deaths of transgender people due to their disproportionately shorter life expectancy.

 Life and career

 Che was born on 10 April 1998.
 She had relocated to New York City from Atlanta shortly before her death, to pursue her transition surrounded by other trans women of colour.
 Che had previously lived in London for three years where she has been described as a trans icon.
 She hoped to find work in fashion.
 Che had walked for runway shows, as well as posed for multiple magazines.
 Che was featured in the BBC's Other Voices documentary series.
 She also wrote a poem for the documentary.

 Before her death, Che had been crowdfunding to support her move to New York and her medical transition, and had told supporters of her GoFundMe that her goal was to live past the age of 35.